gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/default-repository-feature-gij-cloud.md

 ---

-This feature lets users set the default repository for a Jira project when using the [Create Branch](/git-integration-for-jira-cloud/create-branch-gij-cloud) and [Create pull/merge request](/git-integration-for-jira-cloud/create-pull-or-merge-request-gij-cloud) features.
+Set the default repository for a Jira project when using the [Create Branch](/git-integration-for-jira-cloud/create-branch-gij-cloud) and [Create pull/merge request](/git-integration-for-jira-cloud/create-pull-or-merge-request-gij-cloud) features.

 ![](/wp-content/uploads/gij-gitcloud-user-settings-default-repo-feature.png)